Univ.-Prof. Hon.Prof.

 DMA

-Michèle Crider is today one of the most important sopranos of the Italian opera repertoire - one of the few great Verdi voices of our time.
-Since 2012, the artist has been teaching voice at the Mozarteum University.
+Michèle Crider is regarded as one of the leading sopranos of the Italian opera repertoire and one of the few great Verdi voices of our time.
+Following an international career at the world’s foremost opera houses, she has taught at the Mozarteum University's Voice Faculty since 2012.